postmalloc/pinrecall/README.md

 ## Usage
+This extension will be available soon on the Chrome Webstore.
+You can also install it by following these step -
 1. Download the repository as a zip file
 2. Extract the zip
 3. On Chrome, type `chrome://extensions` in the address bar and hit enter